SampsonHo/NeopetsAutomation/README.md

-# NeopetsAutomation
+# NP Bot

-Automating portions of Neopets that I find to be boring or repetitive to make Neopets more enjoyable.
+Automating portions of Neopets that I find to be boring or repetitive to make the game more enjoyable

 I am primarily working on this to improve my python coding skills.
+This series will focus primarily on using pyautogui which is a screen based automation that will utilize your screen and mouse clicks.
+Obviously, this will disallow you from using your mouse, screen, and keyboard while a series is in action.

-Use at your own risk as this is likely against the terms of service.
+Use at your own risk.